This is a tongue-in-cheek account of the events my dysfunctional family went through on the horsey section of our California road trip.

 The kids vetoed the beach venue; The pasty-faced youth (Ross), doesn’t ‘do’ sand, and my spare kidney carrier (Amelia) was worried her phone might get wet.

-Kylie’s stand-in (Angela) announced she hadn’t brought her anti-frizz serum and it would ruin her hair.
+Kylie’s stand-in (Angela) announced she hadn’t brought her anti-frizz serum and the beach would ruin her hair.
 The kids just looked at me and silently mouthed the words, “It’s the wine“.

 So my dream of riding across beautiful soft sand dunes was scuttled, and instead, I was press-ganged into the realm of steep gradients, spiky plants, and pointy toothed critters.